Our Favorite Stoller Alternatives for Active Families

 Hip seats are great for babies once they have gained neck and head control.
 They make it easier to hold your little one while sparing your hip and back pain from having weight unevenly distributed across your body.

 If you have a baby that demands a lot of attention, this could be a great alternative to a stroller.
-Keep in mind, not all hip seats have support, so you may not be hands-free.
+Keep in mind; that not all hip seats have support, so you may not be hands-free.

 Tushbaby Hip Seat Carrier